-Body language is just as important, if not more so, than the ability to sing.
-Imagine watching a musician singing on stage, go on stage and stare at their feet as they sing their songs without moving once.
+Body language is just as important, if not more so than the ability to sing.
+Imagine watching a musician go on stage and stare at their feet as they sing their songs without moving once.
 They wouldn’t be using the stage in the slightest.

 Body language is a tool in which you can convey the song to the audience.
 It can be as small as waving at a fan in the front row or running across the stage from side to side.
 Always remember when singing on stage, body language is important but it has to be fitting to the performance, don’t move just because you feel you have to.

-Take stage tips that you feel you can accommodate in your personality as an act and appropriate to the emotions of the song.
+Take stage tips that you feel you can accommodate in your personality and as a part of your act – also use styles that are appropriate to the emotions of the song.
 Take the bits that you enjoy the most and make them your own.

 Eventually, after seeing how comfortable they are doing “crazy” stuff whilst using the stage, you’ll feel more comfortable in your body doing your own stage moves.